Day Trip Itinerary: New Iberia

 New Iberia’s Conrad Rice Mill is the oldest rice mill in America and is also one of the leading tourist attractions in the Bayou Teche area.
 At this National Register of Historic Places site, you can watch an introductory video about the history of rice farming in Louisiana, tour the mill itself and shop at the KONRIKO Company Store for some truly unique local souvenirs.

 Set among live oaks draped with Spanish moss, Shadows-on-the-Teche was built in 1834 by sugar planter David Weeks.
 The National Trust for Historic Preservation site on the banks of the Bayou Teche opened to the public in 1961, and offers a rare glimpse into the life of a wealthy family through their home and artifacts.
+The tour explores life at Shadows during the 1840s-1860s from the viewpoint of Louisa Bryant, the enslaved housekeeper, and Mary Weeks, the plantation owner.

 Bayou Teche Museum